Nokia CEO sees Europe lagging China, U.S. in 5G roll-outs

 The first commercial 5G roll-outs are due to begin this year and next in the United States, Korea and Japan, creating new revenue streams for operators and equipment makers.

-Nokia, once the world-leading mobile phone maker which is now focused on networks, competes with Sweden’s Ericsson and China’s Huawei [HWT.UL].
+Nokia, once the world-leading mobile phone maker which is now focused on networks, competes with Sweden’s Ericsson and China’s Huawei.
+(Reporting by Eric Auchard, editing by Jussi Rosendahl and Jane Merriman)